playa77/twitchy/README.md

 - Recommended channels you don't care about
 - Your browser's 47 other tabs slowing everything down

 This is for the focused multitasker.
-The person with code on rwo monitors and a stream on the third.
+The person with code on three monitors and a stream on the fourth.
 The minimalist who respects their system resources.

 ## Technical Notes

 - Built with Python's `tkinter` for minimal dependencies
 - Uses `python-vlc` bindings for video playback
 - Connects directly to Twitch IRC (no intermediary services)
+- Uses OAuth 2.0 user access tokens (modern standard)
 - `yt-dlp` handles stream URL resolution
 - Fully self-contained with automatic dependency management